lintje/lintje/README.md

 lintje main..develop
 ```

-It's recommended to add Lintje to your CI setup to lint the range of commits
+It's recommended to add Git Lint to your CI setup to lint the range of commits
-added by a Pull Request or job.
+added by a Pull Request or push.

+See also the [examples page][examples] for more usage examples.

 ### Exit codes